ClusterHQ/flocker/docs/labs/compose.rst

 First, you need to :ref:`install Flocker <labs-installer>` and the :ref:`Flocker Docker plugin <labs-docker-plugin>`.
 You can use our experimental  :ref:`Flocker Installer <labs-installer>` to do this.

-Then, you need a version of compose that supports Flocker volumes.
+Then, you need a version of Compose that supports Flocker volumes.

 Run the following command to do this (this branch that will be installed corresponds to `this pull request <https://github.com/docker/compose/pull/1502>`_):